0x106/Atlas-Documentation/AtlasDocs/docs/models.md

 All of the existing API properties are available to style the components that models are attached to.
 This means that models can be used as links, for example using `<a href="google.co.nz" -data-atlas-mymodelid></a>`

+Note that the file extension does not need to be specified in your `atlas-style.json` file - since all the assets that are necessary for a specific model (such as textures and geometry files) will be placed into a folder.
+All the files in this folder will be retrieved when the scene is loaded.

 ## Positioning

 By default, any models will be positioned in the scene according to where they would be if it was a regular element on your webpage.
 This makes it easy to attach models to any HTML tag, and have it behave as if it was an ordinary element.

+If your model is not attached to any existing components then you can add it to an empty `div`.
+This will create a component of size 1284 pixels (millimetres) wide, and one pixel (1mm) high.

+Your model will be positioned in the centre of this component - however you can move it using the `position` attribute in its specification.
+As a simple example, the left hand edge of the models bounding box can be positioned at the pseudo left hand edge of the page by setting its `x` value to: `<model-width> - 624`, based on the actual width of your model.

 <!-- The easiest way to position a model in the scene is to attach it to an existing HTML component,
 and then adjust its `position` value.